Causal Discovery in the Presence of Missing Data: Related work

-Recent years have witnessed a growing interest in analysing the problem of missing data from a causal perspective.
-In particular, the notions of recoverability and testability have been studied by modeling the missingness process using causal graphs (called missingness graphs or m-graphs) \citep{mohan2013graphical}.
-Given a m-graph, a query (such as conditional or joint distribution and causal effects) is deemed recoverable if it can be consistently estimated \citep{mohan2014graphical}.
+\paragraph{Dealing with data with missing values from a causal perspective.} Recent years have witnessed a growing interest in analysing the problem of missing data from a causal perspective.
+In particular, the notions of recoverability and testability have been studied by modeling the missingness process using causal graphs (called missingness graphs) \citep{mohan2013graphical}.
+Given a missingness graph, a query (such as conditional or joint distribution and causal effects) is deemed recoverable if it can be consistently estimated \citep{mohan2014graphical}.
+With the application of missingness graphs, \citet{shpitser2015missing} represent missing data as a causal inference problem and identify joint distributions in MNAR settings.
+Relaxing the assumption of \citep{shpitser2015missing}, \citet{rozi19mid} propose a method to identifying a wider class of queries.
+Moreover, \citet{saadati2019adjustment} use missingness graphs, provide the conditions under which the causal effect in the presence of MNAR can be recovered, and propose an algorithm to find valid variable sets for the recovery.
 Testability, on the other hand, deals with finding testable implications, i.e., claims refutable by the (missing) data distribution \citep{mohan2014testability}.
-As for causal discovery, it aims to find the structure of variables of interest rather than the missingness.
-Relations of variables of interest can be testable under appropriate assumptions, although relations between variables of interest and their missingness are untestable.
+As for causal discovery in the presence of missing values, it aims to find the structure of variables of interest rather than the missingness.
+Under appropriate assumptions, relations of concerned variables can be testable.